-165. How far should governments go to prevent its citizens from causing harm to themselves?
+165. How far should governments go to prevent their citizens from causing harm to themselves?

 166. Would the world be a better or worse place if everyone looked the same?

 167. What should the role of a government be?
 What boundaries and limitations should it have?

 168. Would a global government be a good or a bad thing?

 169. Could societies exist without a way to transfer value (i.e. without money or a barter system)?

 170. What will the economy of wealthy countries look like in 50 to 100 years?

 171. Does revolution replace one bureaucracy with another?

 172. If all humans want the same basic things, why is there so much violence and strife between people?

 173. Is the cultural trend of individualism and the rejection of collectivism a beneficial or detrimental trend?

 174. Is the violent overthrow of power ever justified?